Special body to keep parliament at peace

 ISLAMABAD: National Assembly Speaker Asad Qaiser has constituted a 13-member committee of the parliamentary leaders in the National Assembly on conduct.

-Besides the National Assembly speaker, the committee will comprise Leader of the House/Prime Minister Imran Khan, Leader of the Opposition Shahbaz Sharif, Asif Ali Zardari, Minister for Railways Sheikh Rashid Ahmed, Minister for Housing and Works Chaudhry Tariq Bashir Cheema, Minister for Information Technology and Telecommunication Khalid Maqbool Siddiqui and MNAs Asad Mehmood, Khalid Hussain Magsi, Muhammad Akhtar Mengal, Ghous Bux Khan Mahar, Nawabzada Shah Zain Bugti and Amir Haider Azam Khan.
+Besides National Assembly Speaker, the Committee will comprise Leader of the House/Prime Minister Imran Khan, Leader of the Opposition Shahbaz Sharif, Asif Ali Zardari, Minister for Railways Sheikh Rashid Ahmed, Minister for Housing and Works Chaudhry Tariq Bashir Cheema, Minister for Information Technology and Telecommunication Khalid Maqbool Siddiqui and MNAs Asad Mehmood, Khalid Hussain Magsi, Muhammad Akhtar Mengal, Ghous Bux Khan Mahar, Nawabzada Shah Zain Bugti and Amir Haider Azam Khan.

 (g) Matters ancillary to the above.